danja/dog/docs/manual.md

 INCA increases the contents of the accumulator A by one.
 DECB decreases the contents of the accumulator B by one.

-* REL - Relative
+* REL - Relative (tweaked)
-The relative addressing mode is used with most of the branching instructions on the 6802 microprocessor.
-The first byte of the instruction is the opcode.
-The second byte of the instruction is called the offset.
-The offset is interpreted as a signed 7-bit number.
-If the MSB (most significant bit) of the offset is 0, the number is positive, which indicates a forward branch.
-If the MSB of the offset is 1, the number is negative, which indicates a backward branch.
-This allows the user to address data in a range of -126 to +129 bytes of the present instruction.
-These are 2-byte instructions.
+Relative addressing is used for branching instructions.
+These instructions take a single byte, which is used as an offset from the address of the **next** instruction.
+The offset is given as a two's complement number, allowing negative offsets.

 nn = 2 hex digits
 nnnn = 4 hex digits